 In between your final exams and studying, there’s still time to squeeze in your fav holiday flicks, right?
 You deserve a break.
-So what are the top flicks that should be on every student’s “must watch” list?
+So what are the top Christmas movies that should be on every student’s “must watch” list?

 Although the thought of your family forgetting about you and being left home alone sounds a tad depressing for the holidays, Macaulay Culkin makes it seem anything but boring.
 Home Alone is so many people’s favourite holiday movie because everyone wishes they could be as cool and clever as Culkin in this movie.
 Seriously though, remember the awesome traps he set up?
 I only wish I was that creative now, let alone then.